Iranians shot down airliner, Western leaders declare

 Late Thursday, the U.S. House approved a measure that aims to bar any further military action against Iran without congressional approval.
 However, the resolution approved by the Democratic-majority House is nonbinding and, at any rate, no similar measure could pass the Republican-controlled Senate.

-As for the airliner shootdown, the U.S. officials wouldn’t say what intelligence they had that pointed to an Iranian missile.
+As for the airliner shootdown, the U.S. officials wouldn’t say what intelligence they had that pointed to an Iranian missile, believed to be fired by Russian Tor system, known to NATO as the SA-15.
 But they acknowledged the existence of satellites and other sensors in the region, as well as the likelihood of communication interceptions and other similar intelligence.

 The New York Times posted a video Thursday it said it had verified showing the moment the apparent missile struck the plane over Iran.
 The video shows a fast-moving object rising before a fiery explosion.
 An object, apparently on fire, then continues in a different direction.